Sterling Morrison: Post-Velvet Underground life (1971–1990)

-Morrison began to work on Houston tugboats as a deckhand to supplement his income in the mid-1970s; when he was forced to relinquish his teaching assistantship some years later, he was licensed as a master mariner and became the captain of a Houston tugboat, a vocation he pursued throughout the 1980s.
+Morrison began to work on Houston tugboats as a deckhand to supplement his income in the mid-1970s; when he was forced to relinquish his graduate assistantship at UT Austin some years later, he was licensed as a master mariner and became the captain of a Houston tugboat, a vocation he pursued throughout the 1980s.

-After leaving the Velvet Underground, Morrison's musical career was primarily limited to informal sessions for personal enjoyment, though he played in a few bands around Austin, Texas, most notably the Bizarros.
-Morrison's tenure in the capital of Texas made him a well-loved and admired member of the local music community as well as an influential voice.
-During John Cale's renaissance in the late 1970s, Morrison occasionally sat in with his former bandmate on stages such as the Armadillo World Headquarters in Austin.
+After leaving the Velvet Underground, Morrison's musical career was primarily limited to informal sessions for personal enjoyment, although he played in a few bands around Austin, most notably the Bizarros.
+During Cale's solo renaissance in the late 1970s, Morrison occasionally sat in with his former bandmate on stages such as the Armadillo World Headquarters in Austin.
 From the mid-1980s on, he occasionally recorded or performed with Cale, Reed, and particularly Tucker, who had by then started a solo career of her own.
 Morrison was part of her touring band for most of the late 1980s and early 1990s.

 Velvet Underground reunion

-In 1992, the core Velvet Underground line-up of Reed, Cale, Morrison and Tucker decided to reform for a tour and possible album.
-Morrison argued that Doug Yule, who had replaced Cale in 1968, should be included to fill out the sound, but Reed and Cale vetoed him.
-The band extensively toured Europe in 1993, alternatively as headline act or supporting U2.
-Morrison's playing held up well, and his performances were generally agreed to be top-notch.
-But by the end of the tour, relationships had soured again and plans for a US tour and MTV Unplugged album were scrapped and as a result, the European tour turned out to be the last for the Velvet Underground.
-Morrison joined Maureen Tucker's band for a tour in 1994.
+In 1992, the core Velvet Underground lineup of Reed, Cale, Morrison and Tucker decided to reform for a tour and possible album.
+Morrison argued for Yule to join as well, but Reed and Cale vetoed him.
+The band toured Europe in 1993, alternatively as headline act or supporting U2, producing the live album and concert video Live MCMXCIII.
+By the end of the tour, relationships between Cale and Reed had soured again and plans for a US tour and MTV Unplugged album were scrapped.
+Morrison then returned to Tucker's band for a tour in 1994.

 Health and death

-In late 1994, Morrison was diagnosed with non-Hodgkin's lymphoma; and, as his health deteriorated, he could no longer play guitar.
-He was visited by his former bandmates Reed and Tucker; according to Reed, when he visited Morrison for the last time, he was bedridden, had lost weight and his hair, but never complained about his lymphoma and described it as "leaves in the fall".
+In late 1994, Morrison was diagnosed with non-Hodgkin's lymphoma, and his health deteriorated to where he could no longer play guitar.
+He was visited by his former bandmates Reed and Tucker.
+Reed stated that when he visited Morrison for the last time, he was bedridden and had lost weight and his hair, but never complained about his illness, which he described as "leaves in the fall".

-Morrison died of non-Hodgkin's lymphoma on August 30, 1995, one day after his 53rd birthday.

-Morrison is buried at Poughkeepsie Rural Cemetery.
+Morrison died on August 30, 1995, in Poughkeepsie, New York, one day after his 53rd birthday.
+He is buried at Poughkeepsie Rural Cemetery.